serain/serain.github.io/_posts/2018-10-11-minikube-rce-and-vm-escape.markdown

   })
 }

-// this function funs in rebinding iframes function rebind () {
+// this function runs in rebinding iframes function rebind () {
   // after this, the Origin maps to the Kubernetes dashboard host:port session.triggerRebind().then(() => {